chumaachike/blog_2/README.md

 - Copy the URL to clone the repository.

-  - To clone the repository using HTTPS : `https://github.com/chumaachike/Blog_App.git`
+  - To clone the repository using HTTPS : `https://github.com/ElsonOtake/Blog_App.git`

-  - To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority : `git@github.com:chumaachike/Blog_App.git`
+  - To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority : `git@github.com:ElsonOtake/Blog_App.git`

-  - To clone a repository using GitHub CLI : `gh repo clone chumaachike/Blog_App`
+  - To clone a repository using GitHub CLI : `gh repo clone ElsonOtake/Blog_App`

 - Open Terminal;

 - Change the current working directory to the location where you want the cloned directory;

-- Type `git clone`, and then paste the URL you copied earlier.
+- Type `git clone`, and then paste the URL you copied earlier;

-### install required gems

-To install require gems:

-- Open your terminal;

-- Go to your application folder;

-- run `bundle install`.
+- Run `bundle install`;

-### create and run database migrations

-To create and run database migrations
+- Run `rails server`;

-- Open your terminal;
+- Open `http://localhost:3000/` on your browser.

-- Go to your application folder;

-- run `rails db:create`,

-- run `rails db:migrate`.

-### add database credentials

-To add database credentials

-- Go to the Config folder

-- Edit Username and Password of defualt to suit Username and Password of your Postgres

 ### Rspec Tests